CD 061 3 Units

 Prerequisite: ENGL 101 or ENGL 101H

-This introductory course examines the major physical, psychosocial, and cognitive/language developmental milestones for children, both typical and atypical, from conception through adolescence.
-There is an emphasis on interactions between maturational processes and environmental factors.
-While studying developmental theory and investigative research methodologies, students will observe children, evaluate individual differences and analyze characteristics of development at various stages.
+This course examines the progression of development in the physical, cognitive, social and emotional domains and identifies developmental milestones for children from conception through adolescence.
+There is an emphasis on interactions between biological processes and environmental factors.
+Students observe children, evaluate individual differences, and analyze characteristics of development at various stages according to developmental theories.
 This course is intended for students in the Honors Program but is open to all students who desire more challenging course work.

 Associate Degree Applicable